Disability and Diversity Training

 Kerrie has experience in speaking to small and large community groups both locally and overseas.
 She addresses private and public organisations and offers disability awareness training to local, state and national government.

-As a member of the City of Melville Access Advisory Committee Kerrie has helped train and inform local community government staff and has also spoken to other Town’s advisory groups and councils.
+As a member of the City of Melville Access Advisory Committee Kerrie helped train and inform local community government staff and other Town’s advisory groups and councils.

 Previously in paid and voluntary capacities she addressed Rotary and Lions groups for fundraising and awareness raising purposes.

-To find out more about how Kerrie Duff Consulting can assist you take a look at the Facebook page or contact Kerrie via Linked In or Twitter.
+To find out how Kerrie Duff Consulting can assist you, contact her on Facebook or via Linked In and Twitter.

 Consultant and Trainer Background